petersulyok/smfc/README.md

 - `smfc` is able to find the proper HWMON file automatically for Intel(R) CPUs, AMD(R) CPUs, SATA drives, or NVMe drives, but users may also specify the files manually (see `hwmon_path=` parameter in the config file)
 - Reading `drivetemp` module is the fastest way to get the temperature of the hard disks, and it can read temperature of the SATA hard disks even in standby mode, too.

-#### 9. Installation
+#### 9. Installation and uninstallation
-For the installation, you need root privilege.
-There are several ways to install `smfc`, this chapter will show them.
+For the installation and uninstallation, you need root privilege.
+There are several ways to install and `smfc`, this chapter will show them.

 #### 9.1.
-Manual installation
+Manual installation and uninstallation
 There is an installation script ([`bin/install.sh`](https://raw.githubusercontent.com/petersulyok/smfc/refs/heads/main/bin/install.sh)) which can install `smfc` in two different ways:
 - remotely from the GitHub repository (no cloning required)
 - locally from a git repository (GitHub repository needs to be cloned)